pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     ```
 - **Explanation**

-    * `array` is to be sort.
+    * `array` is the array to be sorted.
-    * `expression` on which comparator predicts the order of element.
+    * `expression` is the expression on which comparator predicts the order of element.
-    * `reverse` the element order.
+    * `reverse` is the element order.

-- minus(-) symbol is use to achieve descending order.
-- See below example for more clearance
+- The minus sign (`-`) will denote descending order.
+See the below example:

     ```html
     <!-- ng-app - attech an application module to the page -->